MicrosoftDocs/power-platform/power-platform/guidance/coe/governance-components.md

 #### Compliance Status

-A traffic light indicates how compliant the resource is towards a pre-defined rule set.
+A traffic light indicates how compliant the resource is in relation to a predefined rule set.

-- **Apps** are compliant if the app description is populated, the business justification is submitted and the app has been published in the past 60 days.
+- **Apps** are compliant if the app description is populated, the business justification is submitted, and the app has been published in the past 60 days.
-- **Flows** are compliant if the flow description is populated, the business justification is submitted and the flow is not suspended.
+- **Flows** are compliant if the flow description is populated, the business justification is submitted, and the flow isn't suspended.
-- **Chatbots** are compliant if the chatbot description and the business justification is populated, and the chatbot is not suspended.
+- **Chatbots** are compliant if the chatbot description and the business justification are populated, and the chatbot isn't suspended.
-- **Custom Connectors** are compliant if the custom connector description, business justification and conditions of use are populated.
+- **Custom connectors** are compliant if the custom connector description, business justification, and conditions of use are populated.

-**Customize**: Verify that the Compliance criteria matches your requirements, and update if necessary.
+**Customize**: Verify that the compliance criteria matches your requirements, and update if necessary.

-Makers can achieve compliance by providing additional information through the Support Details form:
+Makers can achieve compliance by providing additional information through the **Support Details** form:

-- **Business Justification**: Describe the business need and problem you are solving with this solution.
+- **Business Justification**: Describe the business need and the problem you're solving with this solution.
 - **Business Impact**: Define the operational impact this solution has on the people using it.
-- **Access Management**: Describe who has access to this resource, how access is managed (individual user access, access through group membership) and how joiners/movers/leavers processes are managed.
+- **Access Management**: Describe who has access to this resource, how access is managed (individual user access or access through group membership) and how joiners/movers/leavers processes are managed.
-- **Dependencies**: Describe any dependencies this solution uses, e.g. external or internal APIs or Azure resources.
+- **Dependencies**: Describe any dependencies this solution uses, for example external or internal APIs or Azure resources.
-- **Conditions of use**: (connectors only) Describe in which situations the connector can and should be used.
+- **Conditions of use**: (For connectors only) Describe in which situations the connector can and should be used.
 - **Mitigation Plan provided**: For critical solutions, upload a mitigation plan that details what business users will do in the event of an outage.

-**Customize**: Verify that the Support Details form matches your requirements, and update if necessary.
+**Customize**: Verify that the **Support Details** form matches your requirements, and update if necessary.

 :::row:::
    :::column span="":::